Nifrec/eser/README.md

     bijective enumerations `ℕ → A` for now to keep things simpler.

 ### To explain
+* Why states are annotated with a list of normal forms.
+    - To avoid circular definitions: do define `LegalChoices`, we need to know whether there is a forced coercion, which occurs iff some argument of y is not in normal form.
+    But we cannot compute the normal forms of the arguments (in the index state `q` of `LegalChoices q`),
+    since it would require pattern matching the index state, which also requires pattern matching `LegalChoices`,
+    which in turn depend on something being normal or not...
 * Why signatures with constructors with external args from external finite sets are *not* a generalisation: one can add more constructors instead, one for each pair of external arguments.